-This guide provides an overview of the IBM System Storage SAN Volume Controller and detailed installation instructions.
+This guide describes the SAN Volume Controller node and provides detailed installation instructions.

 Use this guide to perform the following tasks:

 - Install a new SAN Volume Controller system or extend an existing system. - Install one or more SAN Volume Controller nodes and related hardware components, such as uninterruptible power supply units or an optional redundant ac-power switch. - Connect SAN Volume Controller components to a SAN. - Manage connections to an Ethernet network. - Verify the completeness of a SAN Volume Controller installation.